bytemaster/Boost.CMT/README.md

 ### Requirements ###

- This code has been tested on Mac OS X using gcc 4.5.0 and boost 1.47
+ This code has been tested on Mac OS X using gcc 4.5.3 and boost 1.47

- Boost.Context is included.
+ 1. Boost.Context is included.
+ 2. Boost.Atomic is included.
- Boost.Reflect is required for usign Actiors
+ 3. Boost.Reflect is required for using Actors

 ### Basic Example ###